Birdwatching at Pawnee National Grasslands and Crow Valley Campground. A Spring ritual for Colorado Birders.

-We had a great day of spring migration birdwatching, with 74 species.
+On this trip, we enjoyed a great day of spring migration birdwatching, with a total of 74 species.